Adappt-Intelligence-Inc/libra/doc/camera_commissioning.md

 ###  Camera decodes wifi ssid, pasword and camera ID, then configure the IP

+    1. Register the Camera with Register Rest API [Postman API](Api_Test.pdf)

-    1. Then camera starts websocket signalling channel
+    2. Then camera starts websocket signalling channel

-    2. websocket signalling channel name would be same as camera ID
+    3. websocket signalling channel name would be same as camera ID

-    3. Send the event CreateOrJoin to signalling channel
+    4. Send the event "CreateOrJoin" to signalling channel.

+    5. Signalling server will send "Joined" Event to Android APP